Guitar Techniques – 46 Essential Scale Patterns

 It has a modern sound to it, in as modern as a major scale can be, and when mixed with various rhythms brings a new light to your major-scale soloing lines.

 Click to hear guitar techniques scale patterns 29

 Diatonic 3rds Pattern 4

-To finish your study of 3rds through the major scale, here is the reverse combination pattern to apply to your guitar techniques practice routine.
+To finish your study of 3rds, here is the reverse combination pattern to apply to your guitar techniques practice routine.

 With all four 3rds patterns under your belt, play them back to back as you challenge yourself further.